stephenw987/Fitness-Tracker/README.md

 ## Usage

-Fitness Tracker is intended for use by one or more Users to record their fitness sessions/entries that will be held remotely and locally, and persist across multiple sessions.

-Users of Fitness Tracker on a remote or local instance will only have access to their individual entries.
+**Fitness Tracker** is intended for one or more users to record their fitness sessions/entries.
+This data will be held locally and will persist across multiple sessions.
+Users of **Fitness Tracker** on a remote instance can only access their individual entries.

 <!-- ## Credits and Code Source -->